exasol/release-droid/doc/system_requirements.md

 ### Terms and Abbreviations

-The following list gives you an overview of terms and abbreviations commonly used in RR documents.
+The following list gives you an overview of terms and abbreviations commonly used in RD documents.

 <dl>
 <dt>Deliverables</dt><dd>Files that are published in a release.</dd>